18 Best Waterfalls In Vermont – Local Favorites & Hidden Gems

 Lye Brook Falls

 is 125 feet of pure natural beauty.
 This 125+ foot waterfall consists of several tiers of cascades and horsetails, making for a jaw-dropping scene unlike any other.
 The moderate, 1.8-mile hike is a bit rugged at times and rated moderate, but if you’re willing to lace up your shoes and hit the trails, you’re in for quite the treat.
 Add this one to the list of best waterfall hikes in Vermont!
+Take a closer look at this incredible waterfall by watching this video from THE GINGER HIKER

-1 HOUR AWAY: Head to Half Moon Pond State Park, a little-known Vermont State Park with some of the best camping in the Northeast!
+VIDEO 1 HOUR AWAY: Head to Half Moon Pond State Park, a little-known Vermont State Park with some of the best camping in the Northeast!
 Top Waterfall Hikes in Vermont

 4. Buttermilk Falls Location: Ludlow, VT, 05149 Popularity: A popular waterfall hike and waterfall swimming hole, Buttermilk Falls can get quite crowded during the summer months.
 Things to know: This half-mile waterfall trail is considered an easy hike for most.